qatrackplus/qatrackplus/docs/tutorials/plots/index.rst

 Settting up the Test List
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Navigate back to the `Home` or `QA` page of the Admin area and then create a
+Navigate back to the `Home` or `QC` page of the Admin area and then create a
-new Test List by clicking the `Test List` link in the `QA` section and then
+new Test List by clicking the `Test List` link in the `QC` section and then
 clicking the `Add Test List` button.

 Give your test list the name `Line fit example` or similar, then in the `Test